mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
 I estimate payment processing for licenses will cost about 3%, so each license renewal nets TinyPilot about $77.

-To hit my target number of $30k/yr in additional profit from licenses, a minimum of 387 customers per year would have to renew their licenses each year.
+To hit my target number of $30k/yr in additional profit from licenses, a minimum of 390 customers per year would have to renew their licenses each year (390 x $77 = $30k).

 Since we launched in 2020, TinyPilot has sold around 5,000 devices total.
-We sell around 2,700 new devices per year.
-Reaching 387 subscribers means convincing just 7.5% of our existing users to pay for continued updates, which seems doable.
+We currently sell around 2,700 new devices per year.
+Reaching 390 subscribers means convincing just 7.8% of our existing users to pay for continued updates, which seems doable.

 ## How can I test customers' willingness to renew their licenses?